-Discussion sessions: In addition to the three meetings with the primary instructor each week, there are discussion sections scheduled for an hour each Thursday (one at 9:10 AM in SPR 2356, and the other at 2:10 PM in SPR 2356); the teaching assistant in charge of the discussions is Ms. Kaylee Hamann.
+Discussion sessions: In addition to the three meetings with the primary instructor each week, there are discussion sections scheduled for an hour each Thursday (11:10 and 12:10); the teaching assistant in charge of the discussions is Mr. C. Zhu.
 Further information will be made available at discussion section meetings.